Contact Miss Kathy & Miss Sheila @ 513-897-4826.

 RAPID READERS & WRITERS

-meets Tuesday, Dec.
-18 from 6:00 – 6:30 pm.
+For grade K. This club meets Tuesday, Feb.
+26 from 6:00 – 6:30 pm.
 The group engages in a variety of fun learning activities featuring phonics, the writing of letters and words, and many other skills that promote a strong literacy foundation.
 This group is presently full.

 1000 BOOKS BEFORE KINDERGARTEN